mr-builder/mrbuilder/plugins/mrbuilder-plugin-babel-7/Readme.md

 via .babelrc or via normal mrbuilder configuration methods.
 It also provides support for babel to webpack via [babel-loader](https://github.com/babel/babel-loader)

+If your upgrading from babel 6 and have a custom .babelrc try running [babel-upgrade](https://github.com/babel/babel-upgrade) to convert your .babelrc.
+If your using mrbuilders defaults it should "just work".

 The default babel configuration:

 ```json